-Because the intrusive and unwanted thoughts, images, urges, and feelings that characterize OCD are often disturbing, it can be very difficult to tell anyone about them.
+Because the intrusive and unwanted thoughts, images, urges, and feelings that characterize obsessive-compulsive disorder (OCD) are often disturbing, it can be very difficult to tell anyone about them.
 And even once we take the huge first step of starting therapy, it’s confusing to sort out what to share.
-That’s why lots of people write to us with questions about what they can and can’t tell their therapists.
-Here are some answers.

 What can I tell my therapist?